-4.3 Classification Performance
+4.3.
+Classification Performance

 Our second set of experiments studied the quality of HLSI in terms of dimensionality reduction for text classifications.
 The experimental results are evaluated using macro-averaged F_1 and micro-averaged F_1 , which are suitable to measure the classification accuracy when the classes are very unbalanced.
-In particular, micro-averaged F_1 reflects the quality on the classes with a large number of positive examples, while macro-averaged F_1 emphasizes on the minor classes, which correspond to the leaf classes in the hierarchical case.
+In particular, micro-averaged F_1 reflects the quality on the classes with a large number of positive documents, while macro-averaged F_1 emphasizes on the minor classes, which correspond to the leaf classes in the hierarchical case.
 As a comparison, we investigate the quality of 4 different feature spaces: The first was generated by LSI, the second by HLSI, the third by CCA and the last was the original feature space.
-For classification, we used a linear support vector machines (SVMs) that was implemented in the SVM^{light} package [10].
-For each run, we randomly selected 2000 examples with the constraint that each leaf class had at least 5 positive examples.
+For classification, we used a linear support vector machines (SVMs) that was implemented in the SVM^{light} package [11].
+For each run, we randomly selected 2000 documents with the constraint that each leaf class had at least 5 positive documents.
 Treating the selected data as training set, we trained classifiers for all inner classes and leaf classes.
-Then, the trained models were used to predict the class of the remaining 8000 examples.
-For LSI, CCA and HLSI, the same set of 2000 examples were employed for learning the feature mapping.
+Then, the trained models were used to predict the class of the remaining 8000 documents.
+For LSI, CCA and HLSI, the same set of 2000 documents were employed for learning the feature mapping.
+Because of large number of training documents were used kernelized CCA [9] and kernelized PCA [16].
 We changed the dimensionality of projections and compared change of performance.
 The experiment was randomized for 10 times and the mean and error bar of the results were computed.

 Finally the results are shown in Fig. 3.
 We can see that, the full-feature case is always working very well.
 HLSI gives the performance significantly better than LSI.
 In the case of micro-averaged F_1 for RCV1 data, the performance of 50-dimensional HLSI features is almost as good as full features, while the cases of more than 80-dimensional HLSI features are even better than full features.
 In the meantime LSI needs 200 dimensions to reach almost the same performance.
 Similar observations can be made in the other 3 subplots.
-In general, 50-dimensional HLSI features for RCV1 data and 80-dimensional features for Swissprot data are sufficient to give comparable accuracy as the full-feature case, however, the calculation for training the mapping only needs to be done once, summing up over the training of all classifiers, the total cost is much smaller than
+In general, 50-dimensional HLSI features for RCV1 data and 80-dimensional features for Swissprot data are sufficient to give comparable accuracy as the full-feature case, however, the calculation for training the mapping only needs to be done once, summing up over the training of all classifiers, the total cost is much smaller than SVMs using full features.
+In our experiments, we observed on RCV1 data a 12 times improvement of efficiency with 50dimensional HLSI, and on Swissprot database a 9 times improvement for 80-dimensional HLSI.